bluenviron/mediamtx/README.md

 #### Raspberry Pi Cameras

-_MediaMTX_ natively supports the Raspberry Pi Camera, enabling high-quality and low-latency video streaming from the camera to any user, for any purpose.
+_MediaMTX_ natively supports most of the Raspberry Pi Camera models, enabling high-quality and low-latency video streaming from the camera to any user, for any purpose.
 There are a couple of requirements:

 1. The server must run on a Raspberry Pi, with one of the following operating systems: